-The Groves community site is the former Fred C. Nelles School, the oldest State school for juvenile offenders in the State of California.
+The Groves community site is the former Whittier State School, the oldest State School for juvenile offenders in the State of California.
 In 1941 the name was changed to Fred C. Nelles School in memory of its Superintendent of 1912 to 1927.
 Under his leadership, innovative programs were initiated, the first psychiatrists and psychologists were introduced, clinical programs were initiated.

 Designated a California State Historical Landmark in 1983, the institution remained in continuous operation for 113 years until its closure in 2004.

 Three existing buildings built in the 1920s and 1930s will be restored and repurposed into productive re-use as part of the retail and residential areas.

 The City of Whittier was named after Quaker poet John Greenleaf Whittier in 1898.
 The community's early prosperity tied to its agriculture and citrus and walnut crops were the community's main economic base and chief employer.
 Agricultural settlement coincided with the extension of the Southern Pacific Railroad's first spur in 1887, and with its availability, Whittier's first commercial and industrial enterprises were established and the community began to flourish.